Braised Red Cabbage and Apple with Roasted Potatoes with quorn burgers Main Dishes

 This is the kind of dish I really didn’t like as a kid, but adulthood does strange things to you: somehow, I now love cabbage.
 The cabbage cooks down into something glossy, sweet-sharp, and deeply savory, while the apples soften just enough to melt into the pan without disappearing completely.
 Roasted potatoes alongside make it substantial in the best family-table way.
 It sit very happily next to my Quorn Red Bean Burgers.

-By Lionel 29 Jun 2026 55 min total 4 min read
+By Lionel 29 Jun 2026 1 h 40 min total 0% in season in Western Europe · Aug 5 min read

 Jump to recipe